 Other vital documents for your personal injury claim vary depending on the type of accident.
 For car accidents, you will need auto insurance information from the other driver.
 With product liability claims, you will need the product and if possible, the product instructions and package.
 In general, personal injury claims are aided by photos of your injuries and any other damages you suffered.

 Medical health professionals are not perfect and often face long grueling hours behind keyboards.
 Since most medical records are now electronic, making a medical record error can have rippling effects.
 If you miss one of these errors, you may receive less compensation for your medical costs than you need.

 Some of the most common reasons for medical record errors include doctor fatigue, simple human errors, mixing up similar names or numbers, and outright fraud.
 Some health professionals will be tempted to abuse their power by slightly altering health records to obtain more money.
 Overall, be wary of what your records say about the injuries and treatments you experienced.

 Personal Injury Lawyer in New York

 Making sure you have all the proper documentation in place for your personal injury claim can be overwhelming at times.
 Talk to a Cortland Medical Malpractice Lawyer if you suspect your medical records are inaccurate.
 You may be eligible to receive compensation for medical bills, emotional distress, and lost wages.

 At Gattuso & Ciotoli, our lawyers have years of experience with personal injury cases.
 Contact us at (315) 314-8000 for a free consultation today.
-We are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.